PowChow/datacamp_catDecisionTree/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2 key:7840cf4c0c
 ## Identify Categorical Values

-An online car broker wants to understand what car features influence customer car ratings on their site.
-Customers rate cars as unaccpetable, acceptable, very good, and good.
-The `cars` dataset captures customer ratings and other car features.
-The goal is to run a decision tree model at the end of this section to find out what car features influence better ratings for cars.
-Initially, the `car` dataset must be cleaned before the model may be completed.

 **Categorical variables** are used to describe everything around us.
 For example, categorical variables that describe people are:

 - gender,
 - occupation,
 - blood type, and
 - marital status

-As a data scientist, you will may need to translate categorical variables into numerical variables for analysis, visualization, and modeling.
-Many python packages are not able to analyze categorical values in string format.
+As a data scientist, you will translate categorical variables into numerical variables for analysis, visualization, and modeling.
+Many python packages are not able to analyze categorical values in string formats.

+Here is context for the `cars` dataset.
+An online car broker wants to understand what features influence customer car ratings.
+On their site, customers rate cars as 'unacceptable', 'acceptable', 'very good', and 'good' and is captured in the `cars` dataset along with other car features.
+At the end of this section, the goal is to run a decision tree model to analyze which car features influence better car ratings.
+Initially, the `cars` dataset must be cleaned before the model may be run in your workspace.

-Explore the `cars` data:
+Explore the `cars` data, which is available in your workspace:

 - Print out the first few rows and all columns by using `head()`
 - Print out list of all columns variables by using `columns`

-By looking at columns names alone, which `cars` dataset variables are categorical?
+By looking at column names alone, which `cars` dataset variables are categorical?

 *** =instructions
 - Buying Price